openownership/openownership.beta/_visualisation/core/vocabulary.md

 layout: visualisation
 ---

-**The "vocabulary" of the Beneficial Ownership Visualisation System (BOVS) specifies the types of Parties that can appear at the Nodes** in a BOVS diagram.
+The BOVS "vocabulary" specifies the types of Parties that can appear at the Nodes in a BOVS diagram.
+{: .lead }

 ## Subjects